1925 Seanad election

 An election for 19 of the 60 seats in Seanad Éireann, the senate of the Irish Free State, was held on 17 September 1925.
 The election was by single transferable vote, with the entire country being used as a 19-seat constituency.
+These 19 joined the 41 continuing members of the 1922 Seanad to form the 1925 Seanad.
 The election saw eight Cumann na nGaedheal members elected (an advance of one compared to its pre-election representation), as well as three Labour Party (a drop of one seat), three Farmers' Party (an advance of two seats), and five others (a drop from seven previous to the election).

 There were 76 candidates on the ballot paper.
 Voters ranked candidates by preference at least a few, but did not have to rank all of them.
 Although bearing multiple marked preferences, each vote was to be used to elect just one member in the end.
 Of the two main political parties, the larger (Cumann na nGaedheal) did not formally endorse any candidates, while the other (Sinn Féin, whose TDs were abstentionist) boycotted the election.
 Voter turnout was low, and the outcome was considered unsatisfactory by some.

-In subsequent elections, senators were elected by the Oireachtas rather than by the electorate.
+In subsequent elections, senators were elected by the members of the Oireachtas rather than by the electorate.

 Vacancies

 The 1922 Constitution of the Irish Free State provided for a Seanad of 60 members directly elected.
 Members would serve 12-year terms, with one-quarter of the house elected every three years.
 The members would be elected under the system of proportional representation by means of the single transferable vote in a single, nationwide, 15-seat contest.
 As well as this cohort up for election in 1925, four additional Senators were required to vacate their seats: these had been temporarily co-opted to fill casual vacancies that had arisen in previous years.

 The 60 Senators were divided into four cohorts of 15, and an at-large election held every three years for one of the cohorts.

-As part of the initial transitional measures, 30 of the 60 Senators elected in 1922 were selected by the Dáil, of whom the last 15 to secure election formed the cohort whose term would end in 1925, the end of the first triennial period established by the 1922 constitution.
+As part of the initial transitional measures, 30 of the first 60 senators were nominated by W. T. Cosgrave in his capacity of President of the Executive Council, and the other 30 were elected by the non-abstentionist TDs (members of the 3rd Dáil).
+The 1922 election was by single transferable vote from a single panel of candidates nominated by Cosgrave and the other TDs.
+The first 15 elected had a term of nine years and the other 15 a term of three years.
+It was the latter cohort whose seats were to be vacated for the 1925 election.